Older Americans learn new trades in tough jobs market

 Gordon, from Houston, Texas, lost her job as a technical analyst for energy companies two years ago after three decades structuring acquisitions of oil and gas wells.

 She brushed up her resume to include administration skills.
-So far that has not yielded anything and last month she sold her jewelry to pay rent.
+So far that has not yielded anything and last month she sold her jewellery to pay rent.

 "I am surviving by the grace of God," Gordon said.

-Productivity experts like Frank Lonergan say it is a mistake to overlook these so-called baby boomers, given their wealth of experience.
+Productivity experts like Frank Lonergen say it is a mistake to overlook these so-called baby boomers, given their wealth of experience.

 While it is a reasonable expectation that somebody hired at 55 would want to retire at 65, it could also be argued that a 25-year-old would probably not build a career at a single company, he said.